uwcip-research/Coengagement-Networks/README.md

 A data visualization Docker container for coengagement projection networks.
 Created by Joseph S. Schafer and Andrew Beers of the University of Washington Center for an Informed Public.

+**Important Update 10/09/2023:** We have discovered an error where the "n" and "s" parameters are switched internally in the public-facing, command-line tool for this code.
+This means that, before this date, if you had created a graph using the command-line tool with input parameters n=10 and s=2, a graph with s=2 and n=10 will be created.
+This error is only present in the command-line code presented in this repository, and not the code for replication of the publication based on this work.
+We apologize for the error, and encourage users to contact us with any questions they may have.

 ## Table of Contents
 1. [About](#about)
 2. [Installation](#installation)